-To repeat the experiments we rely on an open source and publicly available software library called anonymized for review purposes implemented in MATLAB3.
-The use of MATLAB allows us to exploit a widely-tested and robust to numerical approximations implementations of the statistical methods nedeed for analysing the measures such as Kendall's τ correlation measure [10], Student's t test [8] or the Wilcoxon signed rank test [18].
-All the data and the scripts we used for reproducing the experiments in [12] are available at the URL: anonymized/for/review/purposes.
+To repeat the experiments we rely on an open source and publicly available software library called MATTERS (MATlab Toolkit for Evaluation of information Retrieval Systems)3 implemented in MATLAB4.
+The use of MATLAB allows us to exploit a widely-tested and robust to numerical approximations implementations of the statistical methods needed for analysing the measures such as Kendall's τ correlation measure [10], Student's t test [8] or the Wilcoxon signed rank test [18].
+All the data and the scripts we used for reproducing the experiments in [12] are available at the URL: http://matters.dei.unipd.it/.